-Most African cities currently rely come form of semi-formal transport, often minibuses, dominated by fragmented private operators.
-These mobility systems provide a dynamic service for all, at no cost for the municipality, but networks are non-optimal with some negative side impacts including congestion, pollution and road safety.
-We think that the challenge is not fight against these operators but rather ensure we leverage technology and work with them to upgrade their services.
+Most African cities currently rely on some form of semi-formal transport, often minibuses, dominated by fragmented private operators.
+These mobility systems provide a dynamic service for all, at no cost for the municipality.
+But these services also bring a host of challenges to cities including congestion, pollution and poor road safety.
+We think the solution to these challenges is not to fight against these operators but rather leverage technology and work with them to upgrade their services.

-Digital technologies are a tremendous opportunity to deal with these multitude of operators and develop win-win schemes as well as create public transport data that currently missing for planning integrated public transport and passenger information systems.
+Digital technologies are a tremendous opportunity to create public transport data that is currently missing for planning integrated public transport and passenger information systems.

-In Paris in November 2017, AFD gathered a group of tech innovators, academics and policymakers who use digital technologies to create data and improve mobility and access in African cities.
+In Paris in November 2017, AFD gathered a group of tech innovators, academics and policymakers who use technology to create data and improve mobility and access in African cities.
 The objective was to create an open and collaborative platform and digital commons to

 - Scale up these efforts